-The Second Category Tax is levied on income from dependent work (such as wages, salaries, per diems, bonuses, participations, pensions, representation expenses, or fees), except those from foreign sources, which are obtained as income from the exercise of liberal professions, lucrative occupation, etc. They are classified by the Income Law as Second Category income, applying a tax different from that indicated for the First Category, and with its own calculation procedures.
+The Second Category Tax applies to income derived from dependent employment, such as wages, salaries, allowances, bonuses, profit-sharing, pensions, representation expenses, and fees-excluding income from foreign sources that arises from the exercise of liberal professions, lucrative activities, etc. These are classified by the Income Tax Law as Second Category income and are subject to a tax distinct from that of the First Category, with specific calculation procedures.